 4.3 Ongoing Oversight Recommendations

+Committee Observation

+The Committee observed that not all franchise-related activities present equal levels of risk, complexity, or public concern, and that oversight resources should be applied proportionally to areas of greatest impact.

+Committee Recommendation

 Establish success criteria beyond basic audit compliance.
 This should include financial impacts or other impacts to the City, or the constituents in the various Agreements.

 Committee should provide all public comment heard during Committee meetings and share those in their report and recommendations to City Council.